 An elective procedure is something that a patient agrees to in advance, rather than one performed in case of an emergency.
-While this does include cosmetic surgery, it also includes other procedures that could be life threatening if not addressed.
-When untreated, cholecystitis can lead to serious complications, possibly even death.
-Just because someone consents to a surgery doesn’t mean that they have any other options.
-No one should have to question whether or not they will live or die because they cannot afford to have a required surgery.
-This is where we step in.
+Often, people think of elective procedures as pertaining to cosmetic surgery, but it also includes other procedures that could be life-threatening if not addressed.
+For example, when untreated, cholecystitis (the inflammation of the gallbladder) can lead to serious complications, possibly even death.
+Thousands of people need these dire procedures but have no way of paying for it.
+No one should have to question whether they will live or die because they cannot afford to have a required surgery.
+This is where the Patient Benefit Foundation steps in.